CODEDMK/codedmk.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at the [The Hong Kong Polytechnic University](https://www.polyu.edu.hk).
-My research interest includes building environment, energy efficiency, energy flexibility and AI for control and operation.
+My research interest includes building environment**, energy efficiency**, energy flexibility**, AI for control and operation**.